Victor Bruzzone portrait

 Service

 I now serve on the executive committee of the Society for Existential and Phenomenological Theory and Culture (EPTC/TCEP).
-See our society link for our current Call for Papers for the 2026 meeting in Victoria, BC.
+The 2026 meeting will be held in Victoria, BC.

 Public Philosophy